-Myron Scholes and Robert Merton, both of whom received Nobel prizes for their work on the Black-Scholes pricing model, were the most celebrated of the star-studded management team at hedge-fund Long-Term Capital Management (LTCM), which famously used state-of-the-art quant techniques.
-Scholes and Merton had advised John Meriwether at Salomon Brothers; Meriwether built a wildly profitable arbitrage group and decamped with key members of that team to start LTCM.39 It blew up spectacularly in 1998 and nearly brought down the financial system with it.
+Myron Scholes and Robert Merton, both of whom received Nobel prizes for their work on the Black-Scholes pricing model, were the most celebrated of the wildly profitable arbitrage group and decamped with key members of that team to start LTCM.
+It blew up spectacularly in 1998 and nearly brought down the financial system with it.